Grey Box Testing Grey Box Testing or Gray box testing is a software testing technique to test a...

 LoadRunner is not only pioneer tool in Performance Testing, but it is still a market leader in the Performance Testing paradigm.
 In a recent assessment, LoadRunner has about 85% market share in Performance Testing industry.

-Broadly, LoadRunner supports RIA (Rich Internet Applications), Web 2.0 (HTTP/HTML, Ajax, Flex and Silverlight etc.), Mobile, SAP, Oracle, MS SQL Server, Citrix, RTE, Mail and above all, Windows Socket.
+Broadly, LoadRunner tool supports RIA (Rich Internet Applications), Web 2.0 (HTTP/HTML, Ajax, Flex and Silverlight etc.), Mobile, SAP, Oracle, MS SQL Server, Citrix, RTE, Mail and above all, Windows Socket.
 There is no competitor tool in the market which could offer such wide variety of protocols vested in a single tool.

-LoadRunner is tightly integrated with other HP Tools like Unified Functional Test (QTP) & ALM (Application Lifecycle Management) with empowers you to perform your end to end Testing Processes.
+LoadRunner software is tightly integrated with other HP Tools like Unified Functional Test (QTP) & ALM (Application Lifecycle Management) with empowers you to perform your end to end Testing Processes.

 LoadRunner works on a principal of simulating Virtual Users on the subject application.
 These Virtual Users also termed as VUsers, replicate client's requests and expect a corresponding response to passing a transaction.